SecureHats/custom-logs/readme.md

 This GitHub action can be used to send custom log data to Microsoft Sentinel in both JSON and CSV format.<br />
 By default all files in the monitored folder will be send to the Log Analytics workspace.

+> The filenames need to end with `_CL.json` or `_CL.csv` as this will help the action to create the right table names!

 ### Example 1

 > Add the following code block to your Github workflow: